Anirudh-Kulkarni/Disaster_Prediction/README.md

 The project includes a web app where an emergency worker can input a new message and get classification results in several categories.

-Below are a few screenshots of the web app.
+Below are a few screenshots of the web app:

 ![Screenshot 1](data/images/disaster-response-project1.png?raw=true "Title")

 ![Screenshot 2](data/images/disaster-response-project2.png?raw=true "Title")